baptistesoulard/Production-plan-optimization/README.md

 Here is a brief introduction of each of these models:
 - Model 1:
   Daily requirement in number of hours to allocate between 3 different production lines, on the same day.
   Capacity is the same for each production line but not hourly cost.
-One production line can not be opened for less than 7hours or more than 12 hours.
+One production line can not be opened for less than 7 hours or more than 12 hours.
 - Model 2:
   The concept of overtime cost is added.
 Hours worked from 8 to 12 hours are paid higher.
 - Model 3: